-Scopely adds 2 board members including former Activision Blizzard president
+Scopely adds 2 board members, including former Activision Blizzard president

 Johnson’s view

-“I’ve long admired the Scopely team and their trajectory,” Johnson said in an interview with GamesBeat.
+“I’ve lon- admired the Scopely team and their trajectory,” Johnson said in an interview with GamesBeat.
 “It was in our backyard, and I got to see them up close.
 And they were known for being a good team with good products, driving games with highly engaged communities, and in particular, on mobile, which is a transition that Activision Blizzard has been in.”

 What caught his eye was Scopely’s acquisition of Fox Next Games, where Johnson said Scopely empowered the team, trusted them to do their work, and then accelerated their growth with Scopely’s marketing, analytics, and player insights.